mkosssd/react-native-apps-insights/README.md

  - Install your test build using adb. `adb install -r app-debug.apk` Open the app through the play store.
  - Google Play will be returning your test campaign now
  - When you put your app to close testing you don’t need to follow above steps to check out the referral feature just click on campaign link and install app

+ ### Note:
+ If you have previously opened the Play Store via a referral link, you must clear Play Store data before testing another link for the same app.
+This is because the Play Store retains data from the previous link, and if that link was broken or invalid, you won’t be able to test a new one.

 #### Dummy Facebook App Install Campaign link
 ```Link